AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-3/index.md

 In a Linked Data context we approach a modelling exercise in a different way.

-Firstly we may be able to avoid the exercise completely.
+First we may be able to avoid the exercise completely.
 Using RDF Schema and OWL it is possible to share vocabularies (or ontologies, or schemas, whatever your preferred term) on the web, just as we share data.
 This means that communities of interest can collaborate around a data model and then extend it where necessary.
 With semantic web technologies we can better crowd-source and share our data models.

 It is often the case that a combination of existing vocabularies will adequately cover a domain.
 Where there is a short-fall we can define small extensions, e.g. new properties or types, that extend the model for our purposes.